Why You Should Stop Putting Too Much Text in Your PowerPoint (And What to Do Instead)

 Why do we overload our slides anyway?

 So we fill the slides with everything.
-Every fact, every quote, every stat, every bullet point.
+Every fact, every quote, every stat, every bullet point, even photos, gifs, and memes.

-Good news: you don’t have to be a professional designer to make great slides.
+The good news is you don’t have to be a professional designer to make great slides (thank god).
 You just need to shift your mindset from “how much can I fit?” to “how little do they need?”

 Here’s how to do it: